Dear Midland Students and Families,

 4. For the safety of our students, please do not pick up your child from the bus area.

-MOJO Assemblies are held regularly to celebrate students who are upholding the 4 Be’s at Midland.
-Parents are invited to MOJO assemblies by the classroom teacher or letter from the school.
+HOPE Assemblies are held regularly to celebrate students who are upholding the HOPE attributes at Midland.
+Parents are invited to HOPE assemblies by the classroom teacher or letter from the school.
 Other assemblies are held for a variety of reasons, such as school-wide expectations, PTA assemblies, and Veteran’s Day.
 Due to the capacity of our gym, parents are not invited to all assemblies.